n1d3v/OpenGlass/README.md

 The predecessor of this project.
 ### [Loading Visual Styles Per-Application](https://winclassic.net/thread/2178/loading-visual-styles-application)
 It is possible for an application to load a style on a per-application basis using an undocumented API.
+### Wallpaper
+Wallpaper is from the Architectures theme from Windows 7.